contentful/content-models/the-example-app/README.md

 contentful space seed the-example-app
 ```

-The app will then walk you through the needed steps in order to create a space based on it.
+The app will walk you through the steps needed in order to fill your space.

 Other apps
 ==========